ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends_tests.rst

 ivy.ones()
 ^^^^^^^^^^

-Here we are going to look at an example of a function that does not consume :code:`array`.
+Here we are going to look at an example of a function that does not consume an :code:`array`.
 This is the creation function :code:`ones`, which takes an array shape as an argument to create an array of ones.